wkim7015/Back_up_0.1/README.md

 * the copy process stops when exception is raised: This can be fixed,only if I have permission to create personal copy_tree method by overriding the exceptions. > Don't.
 * Need to back up 2 different sites.. perhaps can it be improved by having a definite directory? > leave it as an option
 * SMT? >through python or os system?
-* Add another parameter to run the script at a specific required time.
+* Add another parameter to run the script at the specific required time.
 * Another log style such as HTML?
 Tkinter for visualization? > Don't.
 It is not necessary.
 * Optimization
 * Solved: